 Why is Denial Common Among People with Addiction?

-Additionally, there may be past trauma or mood disorders that are clouding the person’s judgment.
-If someone is struggling with bipolar disorder or trying to push away painful memories, they’re obviously going to have a harder time thinking rationally and understanding the importance of addiction treatment in Agoura.
+Additionally, there may be past trauma or mood disorders that cloud the person’s judgment.
+If someone is struggling with bipolar disorder or trying to push away painful memories, they’re likely to have a harder time thinking rationally and understanding the importance of addiction treatment in Agoura.

 Here are some of the most common reasons why addicts are in denial: